What is Rbate?

 Likewise, the potential of product recommendation or demonstration services is limited by being funded by sales.
 Such services will either sell a limited range of brands (e.g. a car dealer), or often won't make too much effort to compare alternatives in case you ultimately purchase from a low-service discount outlet.
 Many online review sites are also effectively involved in sales via links to affiliated retailers or price-comparison services, but miss out on any affiliate revenue if a purchase is made of a different product, or at a different time.

 Rbate gives each of these service types a reliable revenue stream that depends on the quality of their reviewing work, which means better quality product reviews, recommendations, and demonstrations.
-This may manifest in more detailed reviews that allow every potential purchaser to decide whether a product suits, in reviews that make it easier find and digest the key information you're looking for, or in better follow-up work that summarizes new information as the product matures and consumer feedback rolls in.
+This may manifest in more detailed reviews that allow every potential purchaser to decide whether a product suits, in reviews that make it easier find and digest the key information you're looking for, or in better follow-up work that summarizes new information as the product matures and consumer feedback rolls in (rather than just reports of new-release press junkets).
 It may also result in new forms of review services, such as automated purchase advisors, or businesses dedicated to providing product demonstrations and purchasing advice.
+Often all a consumer wants is news and other information — they can learn about the product through word-of-mouth or by trying it themselves.
+Rbate allows such information sources to be rewarded for the help they provide, even though their work is not an immediate motivator for purchase, where an affiliate link may otherwise fund the work.

 Aside from these professional review services, purchasing advice can be obtained through consumer-written reviews and the recommendations of knowledgeable friends.
 The trouble with consumer-written reviews is that they usually reflect only one person's experience with one product, are often terse, poorly-written, un-illustrated, anonymous, and are buried among a large number of similar reviews.
 But in aggregate they can be a valuable resource.
 That's why sites that collect consumer-written reviews are eligible to apply to be a Rbate Helper and be paid for their work, possibly sharing their revenue with their consumer authors.
 Moreover, Rbate provides an incentive for groups of consumer-written reviews to be summarized into master reviews, by providing an easy way for both the compiler and the original authors to be rewarded.